Music of the Middle Ages – Master of Music

 4th Semester: Master’s project

-In addition to practical ensemble work (supervised by all of the instructors), the course covers theory, sources, liturgical history and Latin psalmody.
+In addition to practical ensemble work (supervised by all of the instructors), the course covers theory, source studies, liturgical history and Latin psalmody.